PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 - Once you have build qemu, set up your system and include Berkley boot loader, linux kernel and initrd(initial ram disk) along with your program.
 For more details how to build these components refer to [Developer Guide](/paco-cpu/docs/impl- doc.pdf#nameddest=sec:env-build-vm).

 - Once all the components are prepared add your program in the initrd.
-Lwt us call the test-program as *test-program*.
+Let us call the test-program as *test-program*.
 Insert test-program into the initrd by mounting it first and then copying the file over as follows:

 ```
 $ mkdir -p rootfs